juergenweb/FrontendContact/README.md

 * **`Show or hide the following fields`** gender, name, surname, subject, file upload, privacy and send copy (email and message field are mandatory and therefore permanent and not selectable whether to be shown or not)
 * **`Map the following fields to fields inside the user template`** email, gender, name, surname.
-If a user is logged in, than the value of the appropriate mapped field of the user template will be set as value on the frontend
+If you have fields inside your user template which corresponds to fields inside the contact form, you can link them.
+This could be fe name, surname or email field.
+If a user is logged in, than the value of the appropriate mapped field of the user template will be set as value for that input field on the frontend
-* **`Change required status of following fields`** gender, name, surname, subject (send copy field is always optional and privacy field is always required.
+* **`Set the following fields to required or not`** gender, name, surname, subject (send copy field is always optional and privacy field is always required.
 Therefore, for both fields the status cannot be changed)
-* **`Set a global receiver email address`** You can enter an email by text, or you can choose a PW field, which holds the value
+* **`Set a global receiver email address`** You can enter an email by text, or you can choose a PW field, which contains the value
-* Choose a mail template for your email or send it as plain text (none, template_1, template_2,...)
 * **`Set a global minimum form submission time`** Set a global minimum time before a form is allowed to be submitted (spam protection)
-* **`Select email template`** You can select if you want to send an HTML or a plain text email.
+* **`Select email template`** Choose a HTML mail template for your email or send it as plain text

 Each global configuration setting can be overwritten on per form base.